Skip to content

 Dispositions and attributes

-Email Security uses a variety of factors to determine whether a given email message, domain, URL, or packet is part of a phishing campaign.
+Email Security uses a variety of factors to determine whether a given email message, domain, URL, or packet is part of a campaign.
 These small pattern assessments are dynamic in nature and — in many cases — no single pattern will determine the final verdict.

 Dispositions